Sensacioles/ElixirNLWTogether2021/README.md

 # Wabanex
 Elixir API for physical training management.
+Hosted on Phoenix framework server and using PostgresQL database.
 ## To start your Phoenix server:

   * Install dependencies with `mix deps.get`